Anton-Latukha/docker-tensorflow-haskell-ihaskell/notes/did.md

 (https://stackoverflow.com/questions/40904979/the-print-of-string-constant-is-always-attached-with-b-intensorflow)
 * For them, tensorflow/haskell, do their laziness "# TODO: move the setup step to the docker script."
 That enables possibility of Tensorflow-Haskell + IHaskell
 * Push/ask tensorflow/haskell devs to make new release of bindings and publish it on Hackage/Stackage

+8.
+Dids:
+* Added Dockerfile-cpu-adv image to the tree
+* Added Dockerfile-gpu-adv image to the tree
+* Moved Dockerfile -> Dockerfile-cpu, because probably to do GPU-version default one is sane.
+* CPU `latest` now should move to `latest-cpu` and `latest-gpu` alias as `latest`.
+* Build of all images: cpu, gpu, cpu-adv, gpu-adv.
+* Testing an rebuilding several times.
+* Measuring instance optimal configuration for the building task. (~4 cores, ~16GB RAM, ~30GB HDD, ~3Hour)
+* Pushing of all images: cpu, gpu, cpu-adv, gpu-adv.
+* Tagging images as V7 also.
+And `latest-gpu` -> `latest`.
+* Committing all tags to Docker Hub
+* Removed Automatic builds from Docker Hub.
+* Communicated with Michal.

 7.
 Dids: